Reliable SAP test data is one of the hardest parts of SAP quality assurance.

 Verdict

-DataMaker is the ideal choice for SAP QA teams that want clean, synthetic test data they can control without depending on production copies or complex enterprise TDM systems.
+DataMaker is a strong choice for SAP QA teams that want clean, synthetic test data they can control without relying on production copies or heavyweight enterprise TDM systems.
+It's also increasingly relevant for teams whose work spans CI/CD pipelines, privacy-sensitive environments, and AI-assisted development workflows.

 2. GenRocket